ElizabethBrooks/DaphniaGenomics_MultiGenome/README.md

 ### Notes
 There are some things to keep in mind when running EGAPx.

+#### Offline Mode - April 2026

+The EGAPx software is currently experiencing issues with the normal workflow and accessing NCBI resources from the internet.
+Make sure to use the offline mode through the local cache option (-lc flag).

 #### EGAPx Config - EGAPx v0.1 to v0.4
 The <i>egapx/ui/assets/config/process\_resources.config</i> file specifies up to 31 cores (huge\_Job).